adamleff/tf-compliance-workshop/README.md

 ## Running the thing

+This is all configured for the us-west region of EC2.

 Assuming I want my automate hostname prefixed with `scale` and my AWS EC2 SSH keypair is named `mykeynamehere`:

 ```